\"Writing.Com

 *Cat2* INTRODUCTION

-Hello Blake ,
+Hello Blake Author Icon ,

-Thanks again for taking the time to request another review formally for your item "Gate 11A.
+Thanks again for taking the time to request another review formally for your item "Gate 11AOpen in new Window..

 I have to say that I wish I had gotten to this piece a little bit sooner.
 I read it for the first time this morning, and I'm still sort of processing it.
 I feel like it's a story that needs awhile to sink in, and that I would have more insightful things to say about it if I had a little bit longer to mull it over.